6/15 in Yankee History

 1974: The Angels sell Rudy May (0-1) to the Yankees where he will post an 8-4 record this year.

 1972: Andy Pettitte is born.
-Happy 39th to our much missed stopper!
+Happy 42nd to the man from Deer Park!

 1968: The Yankees sign outfielder Rocky Colavito after his release by the Dodgers.
 In another deal‚ New York sell pitcher John Wyatt‚ acquired last month‚ to the Tigers.
 They also sell sore-armed Jim Bouton to the Seattle Pilots for next season: Bouton goes to the Seattle Angels (PCL) in the meanwhile.